 Crystal Smalls Ord’s art and stories have appeared in multiple issues of the macabre children’s lit magazine, Underneath the Juniper Tree.
 She has created several illustrations for Anchor Group Publishing and her art can been seen in hitRECord.com’s musical short, Madamoiselle Noir.
-In her free time Crystal initiates dance parties and tickle fights with her kids, cleans house, teaches music in Sunday School, and lingers in the geekery corner of Pinterest.
+In her free time Crystal initiates dance parties and tickle fights with her kids, cleans house, plays ukulele, and lingers in the geekery corner of Pinterest.

 RuthAnne Snow was born and raised in Kaysville, Utah.
 She was a sorority girl in college and social activities director in law school—which was a lot like being back in the sorority.
 She has interned for the U.S. Senate, worked on policy papers for Congress and the State Department, and once spent a year sorting through emails looking for fraud.
 It wasn’t nearly as fun as writing fiction.
 She loves travel, dogs, horror movies, and baking.
-Her debut Contemporary YA, The Girls of March, will be published by Sky Pony Press in late 2018.
+Her debut Contemporary YA, When the Truth Unravels, will be published by Sky Pony Press in late 2018.

 Whitney Taylor is a YA writer that only speaks one language—fangirl.
-When she’s not devouring books, she spends her time taking selfies, obsessing over any TV show with a love triangle, and eating way too much McDonald’s.
-She’s an English and Psychology major from Virginia that likes to pretend she’s a supermodel from New York City.
+When she’s not devouring books, she spends her time taking selfies, obsessing over any TV show with a love triangle, and eating way too much McDonalds.
+She’s a Psychology and Communications major from Virginia that likes to pretend she’s a supermodel from New York City.
 Her debut novel, Definitions of Indefinable Things, was published in April 2017 by Houghton Mifflin Harcourt Books for Young Readers.

 Megan Orsinihas always wanted to run away with the circus and has been hugged by scores of homeless men.
 She has an affinity for street performers and the quirky, magical worlds they inhabit.
 Megan received her MFA from Fairleigh Dickinson University and lives in a suburb of Northern Virginia where there are no street performers and too many politicians.